The definition of universal hash function is as follows:

 Now the collision probability increases from to .
 This happens because the reduction from to causes each value in to correspond to values from the original range .

-Here's a simple Julia code to construct universal hash function :
+Here's some simple Julia code to construct the universal hash function :

 using Primes